by Libbylawrence and Starsky Hutch 76

 Todra Than-Ol had seen her father at his best and at his worst.
 He had been a community leader in Kandor and had once used his influence to sway the bottled populace into anti-Superman feelings.

-As mere ghosts, they watched and waited and took no part in the actions of the other inmates.
-Todra was drawn instantly to a noble youth named Mon-El who was in the zone purely for health reasons.
+As mere phantoms, they watched and waited and took no part in the actions of the other inmates.
+Todra had been drawn instantly to a noble youth named Mon-El who had been placed in the Zone purely for health reasons. (*)

 Thus it was that on a night on the planet Rokyn, the young woman stood alone and gazed skyward.
 She thought over her past and her future prospects.